 Fridge: 3–4 days in an airtight container.

 Freezer: up to 3 months.
-Thaw in the fridge, then add a drizzle of oil or a teaspoon of water to regain creaminess.
-Freeze in ice cube trays
+Thaw in the fridge, then add a drizzle of oil or a teaspoon of water to restore creaminess.
+Freeze it in ice cube trays

-Even though hummus is a simple recipe, there are some small precautions that make the difference in obtaining a velvety, smooth, and perfectly balanced cream.
-Here are the most common problems and how to solve them.
+Even though hummus is a simple recipe, there are some little tricks that make the difference for achieving a velvety, smooth, and perfectly balanced cream.
+Here are the most common issues and how to solve them.

-1. The hummus is lumpy or not smooth
+1. The hummus turns out lumpy or not smooth

-If the chickpeas are not cooked to perfection, or you don’t blend long enough, the cream can be grainy.
+If the chickpeas aren’t cooked perfectly, or you don’t blend long enough, the cream can become grainy.

 How to avoid it:

-If using dried chickpeas, cook them well until soft, without salt.
+If using dried chickpeas, cook them well until they are tender, without salt.

 Blend for at least 1–2 minutes, preferably with a powerful immersion blender or a tall blender.

-Add cold water little by little while blending to achieve the desired consistency.
+Add cold water gradually while blending to achieve the desired consistency.

 2. Too thick

-Sometimes hummus can be compact and hard to spread.
+Sometimes hummus can turn out firm and hard to spread.

 How to avoid it:

-Add one teaspoon of water at a time until you reach the creamy consistency.
+Add one teaspoon of water at a time until reaching a creamy consistency.

 A drizzle of extra virgin olive oil at the end helps to compact and velvet the cream.

-If you want a ‘natural’ alternative, you can also use a tablespoon of chickpea cooking water, if you prepared them yourself.
+As a “natural” alternative, you can also use a tablespoon of chickpea cooking water, if you prepared them yourself.

 3. Too watery

-If you overdo the water, the hummus becomes liquid and loses body.
+If you go too far with the water, hummus becomes liquid and loses body.

 How to avoid it:

-Add water little by little and blend each time to incorporate it.
+Add water gradually and blend each time to incorporate it.

-Check the consistency before stopping: it should be soft yet compact.
+Check the consistency before stopping: it should be soft but compact.

-The taste can be too sour, too salty, or not aromatic enough.
+The taste can turn out too acidic, too salty, or not aromatic enough.

 How to avoid it:

-Taste while blending and adjust the salt and lemon according to your tastes.
+Taste while blending and adjust the salt and lemon according to your liking.

-Tahini or toasted sesame flour provides the right ‘toasted’ and creamy note: don’t skip this step.
+Tahini or toasted sesame flour gives the right “toasted” and creamy note: don’t skip this step.

 Garlic is optional: add it gradually to avoid overpowering the other flavors.

-A dull hummus can be less appetizing, especially if served in small bowls.
+An unbright hummus can look less appetizing, especially if served in small bowls.

 How to avoid it:

-Blend well until a smooth and uniform cream is achieved.
+Blend well until achieving a smooth and uniform cream.

-Add a drizzle of oil at the end: it glosses and compacts the surface.
+Add a drizzle of oil at the end of preparation: it shines and compacts the surface.

-For decoration, use paprika, chopped parsley, or sesame seeds: it makes the cream more attractive.
+To decorate, use paprika, chopped parsley, or sesame seeds: it makes the cream more appealing.

 6. Storage and consistency after refrigeration

-Hummus can become too firm or lose some of its creaminess.
+Hummus can become too firm or lose part of its creaminess.

 How to avoid it: